Things To See In Aswan

 Tombs of the Nobles

-Not only did I enjoy the sites here, but after more than two weeks in Cairo and Luxor, I really needed a rest.
-Aswan was a perfect way to end my trip in Egypt, before I flew back to Cairo for a few days, then flew on to Dubai.
+Not only did I enjoy the everything here, after more than two weeks in Cairo and Luxor, I really enjoyed being in a city that was a little more relaxed.

 Note: Egypt has had known issues of terrorism for years, so always check government websites for warnings before planning a trip.
 If you’re a US citizen, sign up for the STEP program to be alerted if issues arise.
 If you’re not a US citizen, see if your country offers something similar.